NICE: An Algorithm for Nearest Instance Counterfactual Explanations: Methodology

 \subsection{Reward Functions}

-We suggest three reward functions.
-Each one will measure the effect of a perturbation on the score per unit of sparsity, proximity or plausibility.
-In the remainder of the paper, we will call these three versions: NICE (\texttt{spars}), NICE (\texttt{prox}) and NICE (\texttt{plaus}).
-Our reward function assumes a linear relationship between $f(\bm{x})$ and the concerned property.
-Despite the fact that this relationship is non-linear for most classification models, the experiments show that our best-first heuristic approach with these reward functions perform very well.
+We use three reward functions, each of which measures the effect of a perturbation on the score per unit of sparsity, proximity, or plausibility.
+These three reward functions amount to three different objectives for NICE and can hence be used to accommodate different user requirements.
+Users can then e.g., choose which of these three types of counterfactuals they prefer based on the outcomes of the three versions of NICE.
+In the remainder of the paper, we will call these three algorithm versions: NICE(\texttt{spars}), NICE(\texttt{prox}) and NICE(\texttt{plaus}).
+The worst case time complexity of each of these three versions of NICE is displayed in Table \ref{tabcompl}, and discussed in more detail below.